MohiniPjadhav/Myntra_Products_Data_Analysis/README.md

 # Myntra Products Data Analysis

 ## Project Overview
-This project analyzes the Myntra products dataset to derive actionable insights that can help improve business strategies, enhance customer satisfaction, and optimize product offerings.
-The analysis is performed using Python and is contained in a Jupyter Notebook (.ipynb file).
+The primary aim of the Myntra data analysis project is to derive actionable insights from the dataset to help improve business strategies, enhance customer satisfaction, and optimize product offerings.
+This involves understanding various aspects such as pricing strategies, discount effectiveness, customer ratings, and product performance.

 ## Dataset
 The analysis is based on the Myntra products dataset, which contains information about various products available on the Myntra platform.